3 energy-saving tips for your EMS station

-Last fall, my electrical utility offered a new tiered rate plan.
+When my electrical utility offered a new tiered rate plan I took advantage of the opportunity to save a lot of money.
 Depending on the time of day and season, our electricity rate (kw/hour) varies.
 The highest rate is from 4 p.m. to 8 p.m. and the lowest rate is from 10 p.m. to 7 a.m.
 The other hours are mid-rate.
 Weekends and holidays are also billed at the lowest rate.

 The tiered rate plan incentivizes us to shift our electricity usage and has resulted in us saving lots of money.
 Through planning ahead, intentional usage decisions and timing devices, we have dramatically shifted our electricity load to the lowest rate periods.
 This is what we have done in our home.

-Earth Day 2012 takes place this Sunday, with events planned held worldwide to increase awareness and appreciation of the Earth's natural environment.
+Earth Day is celebrated every year in April with events planned held worldwide to increase awareness and appreciation of the Earth's natural environment.
 So, it's a good time to see what you can do at your agency to save both resources and money.

 Finally, remember the easiest thing you can do to save some electricity and put a little extra money in your pocket is to turn out the lights as you leave the room.

 What are your energy saving tips?
 How do you encourage co-workers to help you conserve electricity – and reduce costs in the process?